MTG/sms-tools/README.md

 <code>$ pip install numpy‑xxxx+mkl‑xxxx.whl</code>

-Then you install these extra modules by typing in the Terminal:
+Then you install these extra modules by typing in the Terminal (you can also directly install precompiled modules):

 <code>$ pip install ipython matplotlib scipy cython</code>